 - Bilateral Investment Treaties (BITs)

-As global commerce expands and national economies become more interdependent, international trade institutions and activities continue to evolve.
-In a path parallel to the trade developments, over 200 Multilateral Environmental Agreements (MEAs) have been concluded globally, some of which are global treaties to which any country may become a party.
+As global commerce expands, international trade institutions and activities continue to evolve.
+In parallel, over 200 Multilateral Environmental Agreements (MEAs) have been concluded globally, some of which are global treaties to which any country may become a party.
 The United States is a party to a number of these agreements, such as the Convention on International Trade in Endangered Species (CITES).

-These MEAs, along with numerous bilateral agreements and national and local environmental regulations, form a structure for environmental management that responds to an extraordinary array of interests and issues.
+These MEAs, along with numerous bilateral agreements and national and local environmental regulations, form a structure for environmental management that responds to an array of interests and issues.
 As both positive and negative environmental effects can result from increased trade liberalization, environmental agreements and national environmental regulations are especially important to ensure that international trade and investment rules support high levels of environmental protection and U.S. producers do not face unfair competition.

 Environmental agreements and effective national environmental policies help to decrease the possibility that economic integration could lead countries to relax their health, safety and environmental standards in order to attract international investment or gain a competitive advantage in the market place.